nbicocchi/learn-xv6/README.md

 * Implementing "lazy allocation" within the sbrk() system call
 * Intercepting a PAGE FAULT trap for allocating missing memory pages

-[09K] File System (Single indirect)
+[09K] File System (Stats)

-* Increasing the maximum file lenght using single indirection (70K -> 200K)
+* Implementing a system call for acquiring fs-related statistics (superblock/bitmap)
-* Implementing a user command for testing maximum allowed size
+* Implementing a user command for display statistics

-[10K] File System (Multiple indirect)
+[10K] File System (Single/Double/Triple indirection)

+* Increasing the maximum file length using a modified single indirection
-* Increasing the maximum file lenght using double indirection
+* Increasing the maximum file length using double indirection
-* Increasing the maximum file lenght using triple indirection
+* Increasing the maximum file length using triple indirection

 ## Course Rules ##
-For their project, students can choose any topic about xv6 they like.
-As an inspiration it is possible to implement an improved shell, missing user commands, or new/better functionalities within the kernel.
+For their project students can choose any topic about xv6 they like.
+As an inspiration, it is possible to implement an improved shell, missing user commands, or new/better functionalities within the kernel.

 The project has to be delivered in the same format of labs (see code/).
 The command: